Zarkorr! The Invader

 Zarkorr!
-The Invader is an American 1996 direct-to-video monster movie directed by Michael Deak and Aaron Osborne and starring Franklin A. Vallette, Don Yanan, Peter Looney, Dyer McHenry, Rhys Pugh, Torie Lynch, Stan Chambers, and Elizabeth Anderson.
-It was produced by Full Moon Entertainment.
+The Invader is a 1996 American monster film directed by Michael Deak and Aaron Osborne, with a screenplay by Neal Marshall Stevens.
+Produced by Full Moon Entertainment, it stars Rhys Pugh, De'Prise Grossman, Mark Hamilton, Charles Schneider, and Eileen Wesson.
+The story regards an extraterrestrial race who challenge mankind by unleashing a giant monster called Zarkorr upon Earth.
+To give humans a fighting chance, they select a hero to fight the monster: a young postal worker named Tommy Ward.

+Released direct-to-video under Full Moon's Monster Island Entertainment division in April 1996, the film received negative reviews from critics but has gained a minor cult following in later years - especially for the titular monster.

 Plot

 Intelligent aliens who have been studying Earth for centuries decide to challenge mankind by sending in a 185-foot, laser-eyed monster called Zarkorr to wreak city-crushing havoc.
 Only one incredibly average young man, postal worker Tommy Ward (Rhys Pugh), can find the beast's weakness and save the planet with the help of a 6-inch-tall pixie (Torie Lynch), who says she is "a mental image projected into his brain" by the aliens.
 She explains that Zarkorr cannot be destroyed by weapons, but that the key to the monster's destruction lies within the monster itself.
-Tommy, chosen as an average human, is the one destined to fight Zarkorr, who is programmed to kill him.
+Tommy, chosen as an average human, is the one destined to fight Zarkorr, who has been trained to kill him.
 Tommy asks scientist Dr. Stephanie Martin (De'Prise Grossman) for advice about his mission, but everyone thinks he is crazy.
 He takes the scientist hostage, but manages to explain his predicament to one of the policemen George Ray (Mark Hamilton), who believes him and helps him escape.
 Dr. Martin agrees to help him.
 Using computers belonging to a friend of hers, they establish that the monster, which is destroying city after city in the style of Godzilla, neither sleeps nor breathes.
 Going to the place where the monster first appeared, they come into possession of a strange metallic capsule that fell out of the sky at the time the monster arrived.
 It is believed to be unopenable, but it opens by itself for Tommy as he touches it.
 He uses the top of the capsule as a shield, reflecting Zarkorr's laser rays back at him, and the monster dissolves into a small glowing sphere flying into space.
 Tommy is taken to a hospital to recover; a TV reporter congratulates him for saving the world, and he jokes he might run for president.